nxhduong/minesweeper-rs/README.md

-# Minesweeper-rs
+# minesweeper-rs
-Simple minesweeper console game, written in Rust 💣
+A simple console game, written in Rust 💣